victronenergy/node-red-contrib-victron/README.md

 don't have that, and they don't publish a npm-shrinkwrap.json to the NPM registry either.
 Neither do we for node-red-contrib-victron by the way.

-So, with all tha explained, here is how to make the shrinkwrap file:
+So, with all that explained, here is how to make the shrinkwrap file:
 ```
 npm shrinkwrap
 ```